 Upcoming DRI Webcasts

-Due to certain state bar policies the following states do not grant CLE approval for DRI Webcasts: Indiana and Pennsylvania.
+Due to certain state bar policies the following states do not grant CLE approval for DRI Webcasts: Indiana, Pennsylvania, and Ohio.

 Click Here to view Frequently Ask Questions and minimum technical requirements for viewing DRI Webcasts.

 - WEBCAST Tuesday, June 16, 2015

 With the advent of the Affordable Care Act and electronic health records, understanding the privacy and security requirements imposed by HIPAA/HITECH is essential, including state law preemption, application to law firms, data hacking, big data mining, software/security updates, and the effect on employer-sponsored wellness programs.
 Learn about the legal implications under ERISA, Title VII, ADA, GINA, ADEA, and ACA associated with health and lifestyle choices embedded in employer-sponsored wellness programs measuring smoking cessation, blood pressure, fitness (GPS) monitoring, and body mass index.
 Three distinguished panelists lead this far-ranging program and provide guidance for employers, lawyers, insurers, and employees.

 - WEBCAST Thursday, June 25, 2015

 Today’s defense lawyers practice in an era of rising malpractice claims.
 It is becoming too common to hear news of national law firms embroiled in litigation over fees or legal mishaps.
 Avoiding malpractice claims is crucial for a law firm to thrive in the current legal culture.
 This presentation will educate on the development of best practices that improve client relationships while also limiting exposure to malpractice claims.
 The speakers will also address how to avoid malpractice claims altogether.
 This presentation will highlight the rise of malpractice claims in the last 20 years and will illustrate through real life examples how these best practices have helped lawyers defend themselves against malpractice claims.